cmusatyalab/steeleagle/docs/modules/commander.md

   -l LOGLEVEL, --loglevel LOGLEVEL
                         Set the log level
-  -ng, --nogui          If specified, use the text prompt commander
+  -ng, --nogui          If specified, use the text prompt commander -u, --user            Specify the user when copying .ms files to the server. [default: root] NOTE: An ssh key for this user must exist on the server.
 ```

 At a minimum, you will need to provide the commander with the address of the machine where the CNC backend is running.

+{: .important }

+Ensure that the ssh key of the user running the commander is placed into the server's authorized_keys file.
+If the key is not present, the scp of any flightscript will prompt for authentication in the terminal. `ssh-copy-id user@host` can be used to push the ssh key from the location where the commander is being run.

 ### Layout/Usage